noble-commerce/module-pay2-pix/README.md

 - This module requires that customer tax vat or address vat ID field are enabled to customers fill the CPF/CNPJ value.
 - You also must configure the address lines to 4 - the last line must be the complement field.

+## Additional Information

+- Voiding a order will cancel the payment processing without communicating with the payment gateway.
+Any further payment gateway communication will also be blocked.
+Use this command only if you want to manually confirm, process and refund the payment on the order.